patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

   <br/><em>Carrot Top hair color selection</em>
 </p>

-Reddish hair was in the top three of ten, but this was not a satisfying result.
+Reddish hair was in the top three (of ten), but this was not a satisfying result.
 I tried many things to see if I could find factors that would affect this:  I changed the way I pre-processed the image (thinking that perhaps I had the layers reversed or the normalization wrong).
 But I found that the choice of gray here was very stable even when I changed the input image drastically.

-In a more promising test I looked at the choices that *other layers* would make.
-Recall that we chose layer 38 since it was the highest layer before the part of the network that would try to guess at individual people from the training set.
-However I spent a lot of time earlier comparing the choices of some of the lower layers, just to see how they would differ.
+In another test I looked at the choices that *other layers* would make.
+Recall that we chose layer 38 since it is the highest layer that characterizes the face prior to the layer that makes a prediction about an individual person.
+However we can compare the choices lower layers, just to see how they would differ.
 In particular using our layer 32 instead of 38 often seemed to make a different and interesting choice where color was concerned.
 This layer corresponds to the last "pooling" layer in VGG16 right before the first "fully connected" layer and so perhaps it retains more spatial and color information.
 This layer and some lower layers did a better job at picking bright red for the color of Carrot Top's hair.
 However they made subjectively worse choices for the rest of the images.

 I also tried averaging hair color choices in various ways (by top three choices and by alternate network layers).
 The averaging actually sort of works for features too if you don't mind a little blurring.
 These produced plausible results but ultimately nothing gave me bright red hair for Carrot Top :(

 If anyone has any ideas here please write me!